Cone Creek Hut

 Access

 Access to Cone Creek commences at the O’Shanessy Creek car park on the TL of the Haupiri valley.
 The road to the park is on Gloriavale Christian Community land and permission from the Community is required for access.
 There is a DOC parking area at E1495872/ N5281765 (BU21 959 818) and Gloriavale is not keen on allowing cars to continue further along the farm track to O'Shanessy Creek (a 20-minute walk).
 This last section is fairly rough with numerous small fords not great for 2WD.
 A high stud 4WD might get you another kilometre up from O'Shanessy Creek through some pine plantations but has numerous major boggy patches.
 It eventually hits the River at E1498986/ N5279310 (BU21 990 793).
 Foot travellers can cross here and make a beeline upvalley, crossing back to the TL one kilometre further up, or just continue up the TL along a rough trail over a low terrace to the next river flat.
 From here it is an easy amble over grassy flats on the TL with a five-minute section of marked track just before the Cone Creek confluence.
-It takes about an hour and a half to get to here from the DOC car park.
-There is a concreted-in hot pool on the Elizabeth Hut track on the TR of the Haupiri 50m above the Cone Creek confluence.
+It takes a good two hours to get to here from the DOC car park.
+There is a concreted-in hot pool on the Elizabeth Hut track on the TR of the Haupiri 50m above the Cone Creek confluence, although the pools are not that hot.

 The Cone Creek track starts at the confluence and goes up the TL of the Creek, climbs and sidles around a small gorge before dropping back to river level at a sharp bend.
-The very start of this section currently has a fair bit of windrow that need skirting.
-After the track hits the Creek there is a kilometre of fairly easy river travel which at normal flows can be waded across the braids to get a better line.
+This section has a heap of windrow on it currently and some bits require a bit of scouting to get back on line.
+The track eventually drops back into the Creek and there follows a kilometre of fairly easy river travel.
+At normal flows a TR channel of the Creek can be crossed a couple of points to get a better line.
 If the Creek was running high, you'd need to stay on the TL and take the odd small bush detour.
 A track exits at the end of this section and climbs vertically up the side of the hill for about 10 minutes, then levels and sidles up-valley crossing a large side creek before dropping back to the river.
 A short section of boulder travel follows before the track re-enters the bush and sidles for an hour or so to the Hut.
-This last section is stony and undulating but well-marked.
+This last section is stony and rough underfoot.
 A lot of the tracked bits on this route are getting overgrown and need a good trim.
-A fit, experienced party should be able to make the journey from the Haupiri roadend to Cone Creek Hut in 4.5-5.5 hours.
+This is a fine weather route and should be avoided if heavy rain is forecast.
+The big side-creek draining Mt O'Shanessy would not be crossable if it was running high.
+A fit, experienced party should be able to make the journey from the Haupiri roadend to Cone Creek Hut in 5-6 hours.

 Type

 Cone Creek Hut is an NZFS S70 six-bunk design with open fire.
 The Hut was built by D. Green and R.L.
 Sherwood of the NZFS in March 1965.
-Their names and the date are pencilled on one of the cross braces in the roof.
+Their names and the date were penciled on one of the cross braces in the roof until some over-zealous person painted over them.
 The Hut has a toilet.
 Water is from creeks on either side of the Hut.

 Condition

-Cone Creek Hut should be in pretty good condition now.
-In 2012 DOC Greymouth did some chimney repairs, replaced the ridging, clearlight and some roofing iron, cleared scrub around the Hut, and painted the woodshed and Hut interior.
-In January 2022 the Kaimahi For Nature group led by Ollie Clifton replaced the outer piles adding a brace system, replaced the louver windows, built a new woodshed, re-roofed the hut in coloursteel, replaced the open fire insert, painted the hut and gave the toilet a good spruce up.
+Cone Creek Hut is in good condition currently.
+In 2012 DOC Greymouth did some chimney repairs, replaced the ridging, clearlight, and some roofing iron.
+In January 2022 a Kaimahi for Nature group led by Ollie Clifton replaced the outer piles (adding a brace system), replaced the louver windows, built a new woodshed, re-roofed the Hut, replaced the open fire insert, painted the Hut, and gave the toilet a good spruce up.
 The rest of the team comprised Al Ritchie, Andrew Riley, Pete Sinclair and Pete Braggins.

 Routes

-The route to the Lake Morgan Tops is up a large scree five minutes downriver from the Hut.
-The scree is steep and loose.
-Cairns mark the exit point on the TR around 900m (GPS Ref: E1496013/ N5273908) and from here a track leads through the sub-alpine forest and up a boulder-filled gut through a small saddle between a rock outcrop and the hillside.
-It and sidles from here through low scrub and open patches into the TL fork of a small side-creek.
-Head up the ridge between the two forks to a flat area with a tarn above a second small basin on the TR of the spur.
-Continue up the faces from here onto the crest of the range and drop down the other side to Lake Morgan.
+The route to the Lake Morgan Tops is up a large steep scree five minutes downriver from the Hut.
+The scree is loose and active in places.
+Cairns mark the exit point on the TR around 900m (GPS Ref: E1496013/ N5273908) and from here a rough track leads up through the sub-alpine forest and a boulder-filled gut to a small saddle between a rock outcrop and the hillside.
+It sidles from here through patchy alpine scrub and tussock into the basin of a small side-creek.
+The sidle section is unkempt and poorly marked currently but stays roughly level until it hits the basin.
+Cross the basin between the two forks of the creek and head up the prominent ridge between the two.
+At around the 1100m contour you can sidle NW off the spur into a second basin with a small creek.
+Continue up the faces from here onto the side-spur that runs east towards Pt 1368m.
+Head west onto the main ridge and drop down the other side to Lake Morgan.
 The descent is straightforward in good conditions and there are numerous good campsites around the Lake.
-The tracked portion of the route above the scree was retrimmed and marked in 2020.
-The sidle section into the basin still needs of a bit of work done on it.
+The tracked portion of the route above the scree needs more trimming and marking, and the sidle section into the basin needs of a good tidy-up.

-Allow 3-4 hours to for the crossing from Cone Creek Hut to Lake Morgan Hut in good condition, and around two for the reverse trip.
+Allow 4-5 hours to for the crossing from Cone Creek Hut to Lake Morgan Hut in good condition, and around three for the reverse trip.

-The route to the Lake Morgan Tops is up a large scree five minutes downriver from the Hut.
-The scree is steep and loose.
-Cairns mark the exit point on the TR around 900m (GPS Ref: E1496013/ N5273908) and from here a track leads through the sub-alpine forest and up a boulder-filled gut through a small saddle between a rock outcrop and the hillside.
-It and sidles from here through low scrub and open patches into the TL fork of a small side-creek.
-Head up the ridge between the two forks to a flat area with a tarn above a second small basin on the TR of the spur.
-Continue up the faces from here onto the crest of the range and drop down the other side to Lake Morgan.
+The route to the Lake Morgan Tops is up a large steep scree five minutes downriver from the Hut.
+The scree is loose and active in places.
+Cairns mark the exit point on the TR around 900m (GPS Ref: E1496013/ N5273908) and from here a rough track leads up through the sub-alpine forest and a boulder-filled gut to a small saddle between a rock outcrop and the hillside.
+It sidles from here through patchy alpine scrub and tussock into the basin of a small side-creek.
+The sidle section is unkempt and poorly marked currently but stays roughly level until it hits the basin.
+Cross the basin between the two forks of the creek and head up the prominent ridge between the two.
+At around the 1100m contour you can sidle NW off the spur into a second basin with a small creek.
+Continue up the faces from here onto the side-spur that runs east towards Pt 1368m.
+Head west onto the main ridge and drop down the other side to Lake Morgan.
 The descent is straightforward in good conditions and there are numerous good campsites around the Lake.
-The tracked portion of the route above the scree was retrimmed and marked in 2020.
-The sidle section into the basin still needs of a bit of work done on it.
+The tracked portion of the route above the scree needs more trimming and marking, and the sidle section into the basin needs of a good tidy-up.

-Allow 3-4 hours to for the crossing from Cone Creek Hut to Lake Morgan Hut in good condition, and around two for the reverse trip.
+Allow 4-5 hours to for the crossing from Cone Creek Hut to Lake Morgan Hut in good condition, and around three for the reverse trip.

 Top Crooked Hut and the Crooked valley can be accessed from Cone Creek along the Lake Morgan tops.
 The crest of the range can be followed in a SW direction until about 1km before point 1539m.
 The route down into the Crooked starts at a waratah on a ridge just off the main range at around 1420m (E1492850/ N5272930 - BU21 928 730).
 More waratahs lead from here in a SSW direction down a broad spur to the top entrance of a track which enters the scrub at a band of jumbled rocks around (around E1492715/ N5271960 - BU21 927 719).
 The track drops steeply down the bush faces to a grassy flat about 200m downstream from Top Crooked Hut.
 It was recut by DOC in 2021.